r7kamura/scheman/README.md

 So far, we are aimed at supporting MySQL for the 1st prototype.

 ### TODO
+There are a lot of things to do.
+We welcome your contributions!

 * Create Parslet::Transform for MySQL
 * Improve Parslet::Parser for MySQL
-* Generate Schema::Manager::Schema from Parslet objects
+* Generate SchemaManager::Schema from Parslet objects
+* Geenrate SchemaManager::Diff from 2 SchemaManager::Schema
+* Generate SQL representation from SchemaManager::Diff